 Some of the challenges to date have included the following:

-There has been a difficulty in selling the concept of ‘what the partnership broker will be doing’ and there have been many expectations that it should involve bringing funds to the table, especially as there is little immediate recognition of the partnership brokers within schools and the community
+A difficulty in conveying the concept of ‘what the partnership broker will be doing’ ,given there have been many expectations that it should involve bringing funds to the table and the lack of information provided to schools, parents and community about the prescribed role of the partnership brokers

+Maintaining focus in the face of diverse expectation and managing Pandora’s box of issues opened by each stakeholder group but frequently outside the scope of the PB mission.–

-There has been some ‘turf protection’ between the various partners which needs to be worked through over time
+Turf protection’ ( precise exemplar needed Wayne !!!!!!!between the various partners which needs to be worked through over time

-The pace of partnering varies between the partners and it has been a challenge to maintain momentum
+The pace of partnering varies between the partners and it has been a challenge to maintain momentum when resources and time are controlled within partnering organisations.

-Having the right skill set in your organisation is a major issue for Partnership Brokers, with a need to get the balance right in order to provide broker expertise across the four identified stakeholder groups.
+The need to get the appropriate skill balance across the team in order to provide broker expertise within and across the four identified stakeholder groups.

-The ‘tyranny of distance’ – due to the large geographical area that this initiative relates too, namely Brisbane North and West.
+The ‘tyranny of distance’ – due to the large geographical area that this initiative relates to, namely Brisbane North and West.
 Not only is there a large area to cover, but most of the area is urban, and a fair percentage of that is inner city.
 This brings the additional issues of variation in demographic diversity of high /low socio economic conditions and infrastructure challenges.

-Opening a Pandora’s box of issues – the processes need to be targeted/focussed to ensure that the PB is not distracted and is very clear about their boundaries of operation

 To address some of these challenges;

-Initial meetings were attended by pairs of brokers working as a team in order to ensure quality control, to debrief following meetings and to develop and learn internally while sharing their findings with other brokers.
+Initial meetings were attended by pairs of brokers working as a team in order to ensure quality assurance to debrief following meetings and to develop and learn internally while sharing their findings with other brokers.

 Some learnings to date

-Strategic Preparation
+Strategic Preparation and Systems Design has focussed team action

-Includes a clearly documented process which delineates the individual broker’s involvement with each partner in the early stages of the process.
-Use of project management tools, CMap technology and tightly structured, strategically timed partnership broker meetings brings consistency across all partner activities in the region
+Includes a clearly documented process which aligns the use of project management tools, CMap knowledge ecology systems and tightly structured, strategically timed partnership broker meetings to ensure consistent monitoring and Yatmis reporting within the program framework.

-The Collegiate model assists brokers to go out initially and learn the process then pass effective strategies on to other brokers at the weekly meetings
+The internal Collegiate model enables us to work in teams , bring our diverse expertise to place based project design and delivery, and share effective strategies at our weekly meetings

-The early groundwork which produced our due diligence documentation around the BAC, the action entries into the project management tool and the compilation of all of our data on a CMap designed for the purpose, all enable effective feeding of relevant information into the YATMIS data base

-It must be clearly understood that this is “Not about us – but the boundary spanning role the brokers play”.
-The broker team understands the importance of making connections, strategic alliances and also, gaining relevant information from many sources
+Consciously apply the different team member skills to develop simple one page summaries of the sector specific language to support each others work.ie It must be clearly understood that partnership brokering is “Not about us – but the boundary spanning role the brokers play”.
+The broker team has developed shared meaning and a common understanding of the importance of making connections, strategic alliances and gaining relevant information from many sources

-The PB has a key translating task in language and understanding between different sectors into a coherent and shared understanding and partnership outcome.

-Parents /Community Stakeholder Groups
+Parents /Community Stakeholder Groups are not effectively engaged in the partnering process.

-Parents & families – It has become clear that this group doesn’t have a starting point.
+– It has become clear that this group doesn’t have a starting point.
 The group requires more information and knowledge about changes in transition processes and future career opportunities and pathways for the next generation

 This information should engage at the National Level and then link into regional and local P&C and like representative bodies

-Different boundaries around data collection areas, PB Regional boundaries .
-Education regional boundaries etc etc remain irrelevant to many stakeholders.
+Different boundaries around data collection areas, PB Regional boundaries, Education regional boundaries etc etc remain irrelevant to many stakeholders.

-Perceptions about qualifications at different levels and what that means in the decision making process around transition and pathways into careers and the workforce

-Boundary Issues between PBs and regional contract areas

 Need clear consistent messages and understandings and the ability to share this across regions

-Another key learning is understanding the nature of region you are working within

 Future directions?